Deactivation

 Once the deactivator class is created, it needs to be registered on a service provider to be loaded.

-For that it is important to first using interface and trait:
+For that it is important to first add the necessary logic into the provider using HasDeactivatorServiceProviderInterface

 class ServiceProvider extends AbstractServiceProvider implements HasDeactivatorServiceProviderInterface {